 Home to the Hollywood dream factory is Los Angeles, "Creative Capital of the World".
-Here in the City of Angels, roughly one-in-six residents work as an artist, dancer, writer, filmmaker, or actor.
+Here in the City of Angels, close to 10 million people call Los Angeles home.
+Roughly one-in-six residents work as an artist, dancer, writer, filmmaker, or actor.

 This southern Californian trade, finance, technology culture and fashion hub has been ranked the third-richest city and fifth most powerful and influential city in the world.
 It is also the second-most populous state in the US.